 Prior to joining ADA, Dr. Courtney was the Chief Financial and Administrative Officer of a start-up international grant-making organization that grew to $45 million annually under his leadership which funded science and technological ventures in the United States, Russia, Ukraine, Kazakhstan, Uzbekistan, and in Europe.

 Dr. Courtney also has exceptional leadership experience in the university arena where he was a leader at The American University and where he also completed his Ph.D. program.
-Dr. Courtney also serves on the faculty of The University of Maryland, University College where he teaches business classes, serves as peer reviewer, mentors new faculty, and developed the curriculum for one of the first web based courses offered in the United States.
+Dr. Courtney has also served on the faculty of The University of Maryland, University College teaching business classes, mentoring new faculty, and developed the curriculum for one of the first web based courses offered in the United States.

 Dr. Courtney holds a Ph.D. in Educational Administration from The American University where his academic study included strategy development and implementation and continuous quality improvement.
 He also holds a Master's Degree in Business from Hood College.
 He is a frequent presenter at conferences and trade meetings and has led seminars on Non-Profit Governance and Strategic Planning.